Construction Rating: | starstarstarstarstar |

 Construction:

-drilled centerin' rings, arrr, one 17" long x 3.10" diameter main airframe,
+drilled centerin' rings, matey, one 17" long x 3.10" diameter main airframe,

-one 6" long x 2.26" diameter payload tube, arrr, one AR-3.00-2.14 airframe
+one 6" long x 2.26" diameter payload tube, me bucko, one AR-3.00-2.14 airframe

-reducer, arrr, shiver me timbers, one 2.26" plastic nose cone, arrr, arrr, one set o' three pre-cut aircraft
+reducer, one 2.26" plastic nose cone, ya bilge rat, me hearties, one set o' three pre-cut aircraft

-plywood fins, one nylon braided shock cord mount, matey, one elastic shock cord, one
+plywood fins, one nylon braided shock cord mount, one elastic shock cord, matey, one

-¼" launch lug, me hearties, and one 28" nylon parachute.
+¼" launch lug, and one 28" nylon parachute.

-T' kit picture, specifications, and motor suggestions insert are printed on one side o' a single 8x11 page with t' 20 steps o' assembly instructions printed on t' back.
-Begad!
-There is one diagram t' assist with t' centerin' ring placement, motor mount assembly, and fin alignment.
+T' kit picture, me hearties, specifications, and motor suggestions insert are printed on one side o' a single 8x11 page with t' 20 steps o' assembly instructions printed on t' back.
+There is one diagram t' assist with t' centerin' ring placement, motor mount assembly, matey, and fin alignment.
+Ahoy!
 A notation on t' front page o' this sheet states "This kit recommended for persons with previous model rocket buildin' experience".
-Avast, me proud beauty!
+Ya scallywag!
 I do agree with this suggestion and found t' instructions t' be sufficient and easy t' follow.
+Avast, arrr, me proud beauty!
 If you have built a few LOC kits before attemptin' this one, you should have no problems understandin' t' assembly instructions for t' Tri-Star.

 T' kit is shipped in a plastic bag with some o' t' smaller parts and parachute are packaged inside o' a separate smaller plastic bag.
-Avast, me proud beauty!
+Ahoy!
+Blimey!
 All t' airframe tubes, plywood fins, and centerin' rings are heavy duty and high quality.
-Well, blow me down!
+Ya scallywag!
+Avast!
 T' nose cone and airframe reducers are very sturdy plastic.
-Ahoy!
+Arrr!
+Avast, me proud beauty!

 No special tools are needed for construction and finishin' o' this kit.
-Well, blow me down!
-LOC recommends t' following: modelin' knife, 12" ruler, arrr, pen or pencil, sandpaper, maskin' tape, sandin' sealer, me hearties, paint brushes (assorted sizes), primer, paint, ya bilge rat, me bucko, and epoxy (5 or 15 minute).
-Arrr!
-I used 20 minute finish cure epoxy instead o' t' sandin' sealer and 15 or 30 minute epoxy throughout t' build along with Krylon spray paint and self adhesive monokote, me bucko, me bucko, so I didn't need the paint brushes.
-Begad!
+Blimey!
+Avast, me proud beauty!
+LOC recommends t' following: modelin' knife, 12" ruler, matey, matey, pen or pencil, sandpaper, maskin' tape, ya bilge rat, sandin' sealer, shiver me timbers, paint brushes (assorted sizes), primer, me hearties, paint, and epoxy (5 or 15 minute).
+Ya scallywag!
+I used 20 minute finish cure epoxy instead o' t' sandin' sealer and 15 or 30 minute epoxy throughout t' build along with Krylon spray paint and self adhesive monokote, shiver me timbers, so I didn't need the paint brushes.
+Avast, shiver me timbers, me proud beauty!
 I used some tools in addition t' these and I'll outline those durin' t' steps where they were used.

 You start by takin' two o' t' motor tubes and epoxy these t' each other length-wise and let cure.
-Well, blow me down!
-Well, blow me down!
 A piece o' ½" aluminum angle bar is helpful in markin' t' lines on t' tubes.
-Avast, me proud beauty!
-Begad!
 I included a modification here for motor retention by cuttin' about a 4" piece o' #8-32 x 36" all-thread rod and secured it with 30 minute epoxy in t' valley o' t' two motor tubes with about 1-1/4" o' rod extendin' beyond t' bottom end o' t' motor tubes, then use a nut and washer on this t' secure t' motors in t' tubes.
 You then epoxy t' third motor tube directly on t' and in t' middle o' t' valley of the other two motor mount tubes.
-Begad!
-T' centerin' rings are both attached t' the same end o' t' motor mount tubes, ya bilge rat, me hearties, nay at opposite ends like most motor mount assemblies.
+Ya scallywag!
+Blimey!
+T' centerin' rings are both attached t' the same end o' t' motor mount tubes, me bucko, nay at opposite ends like most motor mount assemblies.
+Ya scallywag!
+Blimey!
+Arrr!
+Blimey!
 A test fit verified both t' centerin' rings would need some sandin' before t' three motor tubes would slide through them.
-Begad!
+Ya scallywag!
+Blimey!
+Arrr!
+Blimey!
 You could hand sand this but I found it easy because o' t' curves t' use a Dremel and a sandin' drum t' accomplish this smartly and t' save time.
-Begad!
 T' centerin' rings are then bonded t' t' motor mount tubes in t' positions indicated in the instructions.

 T' next step is t' glue t' motor mount assembly into t' airframe tube.
-Begad!
+Ya scallywag!
 I decided t' postpone this step until later and epoxy t' fins betwixt t' motor tubes first.
-Aye aye!
-Blimey!
 I found it easier t' work with t' fin mountin' procedure without havin' an additional 17" o' main airframe tube attached t' t' 22" long motor mount assembly.
-Ahoy!
+Begad!
 Its easier t' handle this way.
-Aye aye!
+Begad!
 I beveled the leadin' and trailin' edges and put a smaller bevel on t' root edge o' each fin with a belt sander, ya bilge rat, then coated each fin one side at a time with finishing epoxy.
 Blimey!
 Normally you would nay bevel t' root edge o' a fin however this step is recommended in t' instructions and if you use wedge fin attachment it makes for a much better wedge fit betwixt t' motor tubes.
 I then sanded both sides of each fin with a palm sander and then bonded each fin into t' motor mount tube valleys usin' a fin alignment template that I cut from a piece o' scrap cardboard t' aid with t' fin alignment.
+Avast, me proud beauty!
 I then attached t' shock cord t' the eyebolt with a quick link and fed t' shock cord back through one o' t' motor tubes t' prevent epoxy from gettin' on t' cord.
-Well, blow me down!
-Finally, me hearties, me bucko, I bonded t' motor mount assembly into t' airframe tube.
+Ya scallywag!
+Finally, I bonded t' motor mount assembly into t' airframe tube.

 I did make a modification t' t' airframe reducer that came with this kit.
-Arrr!
-T' 3" side o' t' reducer has circles molded into it for 54, arrr, 38 and 29mm and the 2" side o' t' reducer has circles for 38 and 29mm.
+Begad!
+T' 3" side o' t' reducer has circles molded into it for 54, ya bilge rat, 38 and 29mm and the 2" side o' t' reducer has circles for 38 and 29mm.
 I assume this was in case you should want t' cut out t' size you need for a tube t' make a complete penetration through both sides o' t' airframe reducer.
-Begad!
-Blimey!
+Ahoy!
 I cut and removed only the 38mm circle from t' top side o' t' reducer and inserted an 8" length of PML 38mm motor tube and butted this against t' inside surface o' t' bottom of t' airframe reducer.
 Avast!
-Blimey!
-My intention was t' use this for an altimeter tube to be accessed by removin' t' payload tube and nose cone.
-Avast, me bucko, me proud beauty!
-For this reason I did not bond t' payload tube t' t' top o' t' airframe reducer per the instructions, instead I wrapped tape around t' top o' t' airframe reducer for a tight fit so it can be removed later.
-Begad!
-Blimey!
+Avast!
+My intention be t' use this for an altimeter tube to be accessed by removin' t' payload tube and nose cone.
+Avast!
+For this reason I did not bond t' payload tube t' t' top o' t' airframe reducer per the instructions, shiver me timbers, arrr, instead I wrapped tape around t' top o' t' airframe reducer for a tight fit so it can be removed later.
 There is very little room otherwise since t' payload tube is only 6" long and t' nose cone shoulder and top of t' airframe reducer take up 5.125" o' this 6" space.
+Ahoy!
+Arrr!
+There was a step in t' assembly instructions that said t' assemble t' bulkhead plate and epoxy t' t' airframe reducer but none be supplied with this kit.
+Aye aye!
+Perhaps at one time this reducer be hollow and required it, I don't know.
 Begad!
-There be a step in t' assembly instructions that said t' assemble t' bulkhead plate and epoxy t' t' airframe reducer but none was supplied with this kit.
-Avast!
-Perhaps at one time this reducer was hollow and required it, matey, I don't know.
-Aye aye!
+Well, blow me down!
 Both flat sides of t' reducer had eyelets already molded into them so no bulkhead plates were required.

 I also replaced t' supplied launch lug with a pair o' BlackSky rail guides and used #8 nuts and a washer for each as a backplate.
+Arrr!
+Ya scallywag!

 T' rest o' t' assembly o' this kit is much like any other LOC kit as far as parachute attachment and finishin' are concerned.
 Begad!
-Begad!
 I did add a Giant Leap Rocketry Keelhaul®©™® flameproof chute protector that fit well inside t' 3" diameter main airframe compartment so I wouldn't need t' use wadding.

 Finishing: